Yee Peng Festival

 Near the Mae Ping River

-When is yi peng celebrated?
+When is Yi peng celebrated?

 Yee PengYee Peng and Loi Krathong are celebrated annually, with dates changing according to the lunar calendar.
-In 2022, the celebrations will be held on November 8, the night of the full moon.
+In 2024, the celebrations will be held on November 15, the night of the full moon.
 In some cities, the celebrations begin and end several days before and after.
 Make a note of the dates!